semantic-release/npm/README.md

   contents: write # to be able to publish a GitHub release
   issues: write # to be able to comment on released issues
   pull-requests: write # to be able to comment on released pull requests
-  id-token: write # to enable use of OIDC for npm provenance
+  id-token: write # to enable use of OIDC for trusted publishing and npm provenance
 ```

 Refer to the [GitHub Actions recipe for npm package provenance](https://semantic-release.gitbook.io/semantic-release/recipes/ci-configurations/github-actions#.github-workflows-release.yml-configuration-for-node-projects) for the full CI job's YAML code example.

+### Alternative Registries

+The npm token authentication configuration is **required** and can be set via [environment variables](#environment-variables).
+See the documentation for your registry for details on how to create a token for automation.

 ### Environment variables